wuzikang961215/ResearchPaperClustering/README.md

 ### Initial Data Extraction and Preprocessing

 The journey began with implementing a `DataProcessing` class in `data_processing.py` to handle text extraction and preprocessing.
 Successfully extracted text from PDF files using `PdfReader` from PyPDF2.
-Text preprocessing was implemented, including lowercasing, removal of non-word characters, stop word removal, and lemmatization.

 ### Testing and Verification